mbzuai-oryx/BiMediX/README.md

 | Meditron-70B          | 72.3       | 82.5      | 62.8      | 77.8        | 77.9        | 62.7    | **65.1**    | 60.7      | 80.0         | 71.3    |
 | **BiMediX**           | **78.9**   | **86.1**  | **68.2**  | **85.0**    | **80.5**    | **74.1**| 62.7        | **62.8**  | **80.2**     | **75.4** |

+BiMediX also excells in English medical benchmarks, surpassing other state-of-the-art models like Med42-70B and Meditron-70B in terms of average performance and efficiency.

+**These results underscore BiMediX's advanced capability in handling medical queries and its significant improvement over existing models in both languages, leveraging its unique bilingual dataset and training approach.**

 ---